dotnet/spark/docs/building/windows-instructions.md

 # Run Samples

 Once you build the samples, running them will be through `spark-submit` regardless of whether you are targeting .NET Framework or .NET 8 apps.
 Make sure you have followed the [pre-requisites](#pre-requisites) section and installed Apache Spark.

+For Spark 4, run the .NET 8 sample with JDK 17 and the Spark 4 installation, and replace the Spark 3 JAR below with the bridge from `src\scala\microsoft-spark-4-0\target\`.

   1. Set the `DOTNET_WORKER_DIR` or `PATH` environment variable to include the path where the `Microsoft.Spark.Worker` binary has been generated (e.g., `c:\github\dotnet\spark\artifacts\bin\Microsoft.Spark.Worker\Debug\net48` for .NET Framework, `c:\github\dotnet-spark\artifacts\bin\Microsoft.Spark.Worker\Debug\net8.0\win-x64\publish` for .NET 8)
   2. Open Powershell and go to the directory where your app binary has been generated (e.g., `c:\github\dotnet\spark\artifacts\bin\Microsoft.Spark.CSharp.Examples\Debug\net48` for .NET Framework, `c:\github\dotnet-spark\artifacts\bin\Microsoft.Spark.CSharp.Examples\Debug\net8.0\win1-x64\publish` for .NET 8)